HMRC published a consultation that set out proposals to reform the PAYE Settlement Agreement (PSA) process, to:

-The Government is not proposing to extend the scope of what can be included in a PSA as part of this consultation.
+The Government did not propose to extend the scope of what can be included in a PSA as part of this consultation.
 However, this will be kept under review.
-If respondents have any comments, suggestions or observations on other aspects that are not covered in this document, they can include them in their response to this consultation.

 - Overall, respondents welcomed the proposals and the opportunity to comment on them.

 - Respondents welcomed the proposal to remove the requirement to agree PSA items in advance, every year and the majority would like the paper return, used currently, replaced by a digital return.

 - Many respondents would like better guidance that could assist employers in establishing what benefits are appropriate for inclusion within a PSA.